 From the museum terrace, you have lovely views of your surroundings in Plaka.
 You can also stop here for a coffee.

 The Museum of Pavlos and Alexandra Kanellopoulou

-Take a History Lesson at Plaka’s Ancient Agora
+Take a History Lesson at the Ancient Agora

-While the Roman Agora was constructed under the direction of Julius Caesar and his Roman empire, the much larger Ancient Agora predates it.
-Surrounded by trees and greenery, the Agora is almost hidden from view.
-This historical region once doubled as a marketplace and a rendezvous-point among locals.
+The Roman Agora was constructed under the direction of Julius Caesar and his Roman empire.
+However, the much larger Ancient Agora predates it.

 Admire the Works of Local Artists at Their Galleries

 Notable museums aside, Plaka is also home to a number of small-scale art galleries and independent collections.
 The Sofokli Art Gallery, the Orlik Gallery, the Ioannidou Art Gallery, and the Pandora Art Gallery are all worth a look in.